theopn/dotfiles/README.md

 ## Deprecated

+> [!WARNING]
-These dotfiles are unused either because I stopped using the utility or developed a new configuration.
+> These dotfiles are unused either because I stopped using the utility or developed a new configuration.
-Read `./deprecated/README.md` for more information.
+> Read `./deprecated/README.md` for more information.

 ## Credits